smilodon76/RXOS-amdOS-zergpool/README.md

 eth mining is coming to an end and mining with multialgo switch will return to the most profitable.

-version 3.4.1
+version 3.4.2

-changelog

-changing algo switch algorithm for better shares per day on most algo in zergpool

-add ubqhash algo on zergpool
+minor fixes

-changing in profitability calculation with very realistic data.the miner in zergpool will not work if the energy cost is above profitability. also after 5 minutes and while the miner does not work due to negative profits,The rig will be deactivated for a period of time 10000sec.
+changing in profitability calculation with very realistic data.the miner in zergpool will not work if the energy cost is above profitability. also after 100sec and while the miner does not work due to negative profits,The rig will be deactivated for a period of time 10000sec.
 When it is auto activated again it will check if the profitability is above the energy cost and will act accordingly.

+the operating system can assist in efficient mining and reduce energy consumption

 Download link https://drive.google.com/drive/folders/1ZMJ7LENK5QTchnTLKzmKruas1PqLPvld?usp=sharing

 this is the only genuine download link.
 Anything else you avoid downloading.

-The operating system is very easy, simple and light and is addressed to those who know what mining is, know how to copy an img file to usb, ssd and hdd, have basic knowledge of linux terminal, ssh, nano, computer ip finding and is oriented to long-term durability of graphics cards.
+is very easy, simple and light and is addressed to those who know what mining is, know how to copy an img file to usb, ssd and hdd, have basic knowledge of linux terminal, ssh, nano, computer ip finding and is oriented to long-term durability of graphics cards.

 USE IT AT YOUR OWN RISK.